AlphaGenes/AlphaPlantImpute2/docs/source/index.rst

 Genotype file
 -------------

 Genotype files contain the input genotypes for each individual.
 The first value in each line is the individual's identifier.
 The remaining values are the genotypes of the individual at each locus, either 0, 1, or 2 (or 9 if missing).
-The following examples gives the genotypes for four individuals genotyped on four markers each.
+The following example gives the genotypes for four individuals genotyped on four markers each.

 Example: ::